Abrams' law

-Abrams' law (also called Abrams' water-cement ratio law) is a concept in civil engineering.
+Abrams' law (also called Abrams' water-cement ratio law) is a concept in civil engineering that was developed by Duff Abrams.
 The law states the strength of a concrete mix is inversely related to the mass ratio of water to cement.
 As the water content increases, the strength of concrete decreases.

-Abrams’ law is a special case of a general rule formulated empirically by Feret:
+Abrams’ law is a special case of a general rule formulated empirically by René Feret: